-section .
-Posting Notice of APPLICATION.
-The applicant shall cause a notice of application on a form provided by the San Mateo County Planning Department to be posted on each tree for which a permit is required and in at least two conspicuous locations clearly visible to the public, preferably on the roadside at eye level, on or close to the property affected indicating the date, a brief description of the application, the identification of the subject property, the address to which comments may be directed and from which further information may be obtained, and the final date for receipt of comments.
+SECTION .
+POSTING NOTICE OF APPLICATION.
+The applicant shall cause a notice of application on a form provided by the San Mateo County Planning Department to be posted on each tree for which a permit is required and in at least two conspicuous locations clearly visible to the public, preferably on the roadside or public street at eye level, on or close to the property affected indicating the date, a brief description of the application, the identification of the subject property, the address to which comments may be directed and from which further information may be obtained, and the final date for receipt of comments.
 The applicant shall indicate on the application his or her affidavit that this notice will be posted for at least ten (10) calendar days after the submission of the completed application.
-Property owners or their agents applying for grading, use or other permits that include protected tree removal shall post the site and mark any tree(s) proposed for removal consistent with the requirements of this section.
+Property owners or their agents applying for grading, use or other permits that include protected tree removal shall post the site and mark any tree(s) proposed for removal consistent with the requirements of this Section.
+Trees proposed for removal shall be wrapped with yellow caution tape during the posting period to clarify which tree(s) is proposed for removal.